 There’s an art to effective program or project management.
 A successful program manager has excellent communication skills.
 They also have a sure grasp of processes and are data focused.
 They effectively track the progress of each project and every requirement within a project.
 A program manager will know when and how to use tools to support their own skills.
 One such tool is a Requirements Traceability Matrix (RTM).
 It’s an invaluable, yet simple tool, that helps to navigate the program management process.

-Successful project managers will often be managing more than one project at the same time.
+Successful program managers will often be managing more than one project at the same time.
 In fact, the 2021 Project Management Report found that 59% of project managers regularly manage between two and five projects; 11% oversee six to 10 projects, and 15% manage over 10 projects.
 With so many elements to consider – from deadlines to deliverables – organization is key.

 Of course, every project is different, and some projects will be more complex than others.
 The main challenge is coordinating all of the requirements.
 It’s also crucial that you align progress with client expectations and the project deadline.
 This is where a requirements traceability matrix comes into play.